Where to Catch Sturgeon: Rivers, Lakes & Oceans by US Region

 Where to Catch Sturgeon: Pacific Northwest

-Sturgeon in a fishery
+sturgeon in a fishery

 Some of the best sturgeon fishing in North America is found along the Columbia River, and its estuaries, in Oregon and Washington.